WorksOnArm/equinix-metal-arm64-cluster/CI.md

 You can safely assume that any report more than 6 months old is out of date.

+Ed Vielmetti, Works on Arm, 2018-08-06

 ### bazel

-Bazel is a build system derived from Google's internal "Blaze" system.
+[Bazel](https://bazel.build/) is a build system derived from Google's internal "Blaze" system.

 ### buildbot

+[Buildbot](https://buildbot.net/) is a continuous integration framework.

 ### CircleCI

+[CircleCI](https://circleci.com/) is a a modern continuous integration and continuous delivery (CI/CD) platform.

 ### CMake

+[CMake](https://cmake.org/) is an open-source, cross-platform family of tools designed to build, test and package software.

 ### Codefresh

+[Codefresh](https://codefresh.io/) is a continuous delivery platform built for Kubernetes.

 ### Github